puppetlabs/cs-summit-hands-on/11_protect_an_environment_group.md

 1. Switch back to your SSH connection to the CD4PE node
 1. Change directories back into your `~/control-repo` directory
 1. Make sure you're on the master branch, make a commit, and push it up
     1. `git checkout master`
-1. `git pull origin master`
     1. `git commit -m 'Empty to try protecting environments' --allow-empty`
     1. `git push origin master`

 This should trigger the pipeline, you can usher it through the whole pipeline now.